Since we launched SALTT Electrolyte Drink Mix, we've had quite a few people ask how it compares to LMNT®. Let's talk about it.

 Both LMNT and SALTT also have an unflavored and unsweetened version available if you want to avoid any sweeteners.

-SALTT does not contain any maltodextrin.
+SALTT does not contain any maltodextrin in our natural flavors.
 We work exceptionally hard to make certain that none of our products have ANY maltodextrin at all, not even a trace.
 This is extremely difficult to do because maltodextrin is commonly used as a binder and bulking agent so that liquid flavors can be made into a powder.

-The manufacturing industry loves the stuff, but we don’t want it in our products.
+The manufacturing industry loves maltodextrin, but we don’t want it in our products.
 Instead, we use acacia gum.
 It works nearly as well as maltodextrin and even though it’s a fiber that humans can’t digest, your gut bacteria turns it into butyrate and other short-chain fats.
 (It’s cool stuff!)

 If you have any questions about SALTT or the ingredients we use, our customer service team (real life human beings) are available at hello@saltt.com to help however they can!